© 2006 GIA.

 Click here to download the 2020 Supplement to First Steps in Music.

 Over the past year, a committee formed by the Feierabend Association for Music Education (FAME) developed a set of standards for evaluating repertoire associated with the curriculum.
-With their guidance, we have removed several songs deemed to be harmful, derogatory, or disrespectful in regard to their histories or context.
-We have also added a number of new high-quality songs and rhymes from a variety of world cultures.
+With their guidance, we have removed several songs that were deemed to be harmful, derogatory, or disrespectful in regard to their histories or context.
+We have also added a number of new songs and rhymes from a variety of world cultures.
+The above link details these revisions for the curriculum book and the supplemental folk song collections.

 Written by a national leader in early childhood music education, this creatively illustrated book contains everything you need to lead a music class for preschool and early elementary students, including: